VictorChecklov/Quaternion/Tutorial.md

                r_yr_x(1-\cos\theta)+r_z\sin\theta&\cos\theta+r_y^2(1-\cos\theta)&r_yr_z(1-\cos\theta)-r_x\sin\theta \\
                r_zr_x(1-\cos\theta)-r_y\sin\theta&r_zr_y(1-\cos\theta)+r_x\sin\theta&\cos\theta+r_z^2(1-\cos\theta)\end{bmatrix} $$

 As you can see, it's quite complex, but it can avoid Gimbal Lock.
-Next, we will discuss its shortcomings.
+And there are other shortcomings about it.

 - The rotation matrix requires the storage of 9 numbers, with quaternions need only 4 numbers.